 But can they actually do it?
 You can find out pretty quickly if your VP of Marketing candidate can deliver leads (and thus, hopefully, increase your revenue growth rate) with just 2 or 3 questions:

-- Question #1: What Was Your Lead Commit At Your Last Company?
-Now sometimes, it may have been an Opportunity Commit, or some other metric.
-Whatever it is — if the candidate can’t answer this question fluently, without stumbling, in about 60 seconds … she or he didn’t really “own a number”.
+- Question #1: What Was Your Lead / Opportunity Commit At Your Last Company?
+Again, it might be leads, or opportunities, or accounts, or whatever.
+But whatever it was — if the candidate can’t answer this question fluently, without stumbling, in about 60 seconds … she or he didn’t really “own a number”.
 I’d pass.
 And ask how was it determined.
 It doesn’t matter exactly how.
 Did the CEO pick it?
-The VPM together with VPS? who knows.
+The VPM together with VPS?
+Who knows.
 But learning how they decided this #1 KPI and metric from your VPM will teach you a lot about if he can actually do it.
 Again, you’d be surprised how many candidates will stumble and say “I don’t know how the lead commit was determined.”
 Pass.

 Try these three questions.
-You’ll be shocked how many “head of marketing” candidates fail them.
+You’ll be shocked how many “head of marketing” candidates you’ll talk to fail them.
 If they pass this test, if the answers sound right-ish to you … you may have someone good.

 But if you want more revenue and leads … and not just blue pens with your logos on them … and the candidate never really owned that metric, a true lead commit … it just never works out.